 January 1st at 11:30 am the brave (or crazy) head to Salis Beach in Antibes for a group dip in the Mediterranean known as le bain du nouvel an.

-January 6th is the Epiphany the day to eat Galette des Rois guilt-free.
-Here is a recipe for this delicious pastry fit for a king.
+January 6: is the Epiphany the day to eat Galette des Rois guilt-free.

-Until March 22nd: Head to the Hotel Caumont Centre d’Art in Aix-en-Provence to discover Hokusai, Hiroshige, Utamaro… The Great Masters of Japan
+Until March 27: Head to the Hotel Caumont Centre d’Art in Aix-en-Provence to discover Treasures of Venice The Cini Collection.

 February: Provence and the Côte d’Azur